PiterWeb/LibreRemotePlaySignalsJS/README.md

-# LibreRemotePlaySignals
+# LibreRemotePlaySignalsJS
-LibreRemotePlaySignals is a JS library used in the LibreRemotePlay project.
+LibreRemotePlaySignalsJS is a JS library used in the LibreRemotePlay project.

 It provides a set of functions and types to handle signals and communication between the LibreRemotePlay client (Host/Client roles) and server.